 An Amazon bestselling author of two co-authored books: “Transform Your Life Book 2 Inspirational Stories and Expert Advice” and “Energy of Receiving”, available on Amazon.

 Preface: I’d been told that when you’re in recovery, it was a good thing to get a dog.
-I had no idea what I was in for, or what a huge commitment I was making! 🙂 Over the years, I was going to observe and learn a lot from my two doggies, or “kids with fur”, oh yes, a lot!
+I had no idea what I was in for, or what a huge commitment I was making! 🙂 Over the years, I was going to observe and learn a lot from my two doggies, “kids with fur”, or “fur babies.”
+Oh yes, a lot!

 I bought Beau from my cousin, while she was working as a long distance trucker.
 She also bred Shih-Tzu’s.
 Her mom and dad brought Beau to me (via a long drive on her mom’s lap) from WV to FL when Beau was only 6 weeks old.